 A machining pattern remains active until you define a new one, or select a point table with the SEL PATTERN function.

-You can use the mid-program startup function to select any point at which you want to start or continue machining (see User's Manual, Test Run and Program Run sections).
+You can use the mid-program startup function to select any point at which you want to start or continue machining.